olivialrp/Pysnake/README.md

 ## Prerequisites

-- **Python 3.11**: This game has been tested and confirmed to run on Python 3.11 on Windows.
-It may not work as intended on later versions of Python or other operating systems.
+- **Python 3.11**: On Windows, this game has been tested and confirmed to run only on Python 3.11 or previous versions.
+It may not work as intended on later versions of Python.

 ## Installation